You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Who Qualifies for Keytruda Patient Assistance Programs?

-To qualify for Keytruda PAPs, patients must meet certain eligibility criteria, including:
+To qualify for Keytruda patient assistance programs, patients must meet specific eligibility criteria, which vary depending on the program.
+Here are some general guidelines:

-* Diagnosis: Patients must have a diagnosis of melanoma, lung cancer, head and neck cancer, or other eligible cancers.
+* Diagnosis: Patients diagnosed with certain types of cancer, such as melanoma, lung cancer, or head and neck cancer, may be eligible for Keytruda PAPs.

 How to Apply for Keytruda Patient Assistance Programs